-The song that was audible throughout the main trailer was "Wild Is the Wind," written by Dimitri Tiomkin and Ned Washington and performed by Nina Simone.
-The song did not appear in the actual movie, at least in part because it was not released until 1957 (two years after the main setting year of this film).
-Johnny Mathis was the first singer to record it (for the movie Wild Is the Wind (1957)) and it was nominated for an Oscar for Best Song.
+The song that plays throughout the main trailer is "Wild Is the Wind," written by Dimitri Tiomkin and Ned Washington, and performed by Nina Simone.
+The song did not appear in the movie, partly because it was released in 1957.
+Johnny Mathis was the first singer to record it, for the movie Wild Is the Wind (1957), and it was nominated for an Oscar for Best Song.
 Nina Simone's recording was made in 1966.

 This film marked the second time Kate Winslet has been in a movie where she makes love in a vintage car, and someone's hand hits the window and slides down it in the throes of passion.
 The first time was in Titanic (1997).

 The trivia items below may give away important plot points.